joinmassive/akash-mass-deploy/README.md

 Deployments are created with the user-supplied Akash wallet, certificate, and configuration files;
-active deployments are maximized by closing any that become stale and by maintaining a list of providers that fail repeatedly for the deployment configuration so should subsequently be avoided.
+active deployments are maximized by closing any that become stale and by maintaining a list of providers that fail repeatedly for the deployment configuration so should be avoided later on.

 ## Configuring